rutall-co/clearpath_university-campus/README.md

  ![Alt text](Readme/citygoogle.png)

-### Prerequisites
+### PREREQUISITES
 To ensure a smooth setup, please have the following prerequisites installed:

-- **ROS (Kinetic, Melodic, or Noetic)**: ROS is an essential framework for robot software development, providing libraries and tools to help software developers create robot applications.
-- **Gazebo**: A versatile 3D simulation environment that allows you to accurately and efficiently simulate your robot in complex environments.
+**- ROS (Robot Operating System):**
+ROS is an open-source framework for building and controlling robots.
+It offers tools, libraries, and conventions to develop robotic software.
+The versions (Kinetic, Melodic, or Noetic) represent different releases, each with unique features and compatibility.

+**- Gazebo (3D Simulation Environment):**
+Gazebo is a robust simulation tool providing a lifelike 3D environment for testing robots and systems.
+It enables developers to validate algorithms in a simulated world before deploying them on a physical robot.
+Often used with ROS, Gazebo facilitates comprehensive robot simulations.

+**- Jackal Simulation Packages:**
-- **Jackal Simulation Packages**: These are specialized ROS packages tailored for simulating the Jackal robot, including its dynamics and sensor suite.
+These packages are tailored for simulating the Jackal robot in ROS.
+They include models replicating Jackal's dynamics and sensors.
+Developers use these packages to simulate Jackal's movement, interactions, and sensor readings in Gazebo's virtual environment.

-### Installation Guide
+### INSTALLATION GUIDE
 Follow these steps to set up your simulation environment:
 1. **Repository Cloning**:
  Clone the repository to your local machine: